Using keyboard shortcuts in the editor

 *Ctrl = Windows

 You can also adjust the letter spacing if to get rid of widows and orphans in the editor.
-For details on how to do this Find out more about adjusting line spacing here
+You can find more details on how to adjust line spacing here.

 Did this answer your question?